 Especially true for busy gardeners who won’t have a moment peace until well after September has past.
 What with the end of many of our late summer vegetable crops, like courgettes and squash and the start of winter onions, leeks, garlic and green manures.

 Not to mention the fact that as the grass cutting slows down, September is the time to think about lawn care, scarifying and aeration plus the application of an Autumn feed, weed and moss killer.

 Gardening jobs to do in September…

-- Plan your 2015 vegetable garden following your crop rotation programme.
+Plan your new year vegetable garden following your crop rotation programme.

 - Clean your Glasshouse or Polytunnel remove algae to improve light levels.